connorgrannis/nch_python_workshop/README.md

 Google Colaboratory is an online host for learning python.
 All of the notebooks in this workshop will be posted as a jupyter notebook in a google colab format.
 As long as you're signed in to your google account, you'll be able to access/run/modify the code we'll be working with.

 # Installing Anaconda
 If you are planning on working with your own data, we strongly recommend downloading [anaconda](https://www.anaconda.com/distribution/#download-section).
 Anaconda provides a platform populated with almost everything you'll need.
-It has several different python editors to choose from and an easy way to install new packages.
+It has several different python editors to choose from and is an easy way to install new packages.
 We strongly recommend working with either jupyter lab or spyder (v 4).

 ### Why we like jupyter lab
 Jupyter lab is very similar to the Google Colab environment and will be familiar and easy to work use.
 Jupyter notebooks are a good way to break up your code into small chunks and also separate it with text.